Constitution

 (a) The Standards of Practice for surveying in the State of Alabama shall be reviewed every two years by the Professional Practices Committee.
 The Committee will compile any and all recommendation from all of ASPLS members and other Licensed Surveyors licensed to practice Land Surveying in the State of Alabama.
 The recommendations shall be given to the ASPLS Executive Director for safe keeping until such time the Committee meets to review.
 The Committee, every two years, will review and vet all recommendations and present the approved recommendations to the Board for consideration at the summer conference.
 Once approved by the board all proposed revisions will be presented to the membership no later than 10 business day from the date of the board meeting for comments and approval.
 All comments, approvals, oppositions or amendments shall be presented back to the Board in writing within 10 business days of the Annual Board Meeting for consideration.
 All comments, approvals, oppositions or amendments will then be compiled and reviewed by the Board for final consideration.
 At the end of the meeting the board shall vote on the final revision(s).
 If no recommendations are received from the membership no action need be taken.

-PARAGRAPH 5 - All Standing Committees shall render a report of their actions and recommendations at the Annual Meeting as provided in Article II of these By-Laws.
+PARAGRAPH 5 - All Standing Committees shall render a report of their actions and recommendations at the Annual Meeting as provided in Chapter II of these By-Laws.
 A copy of this report shall be submitted to the Board of Directors through the Secretary-Treasurer at least fifteen days prior to the opening date of the Annual Meeting.

 PARAGRAPH 7 The terms of office of all committees shall expire with the close of the Annual Meeting following their appointment, unless specifically extended by vote of the members of the Annual Meeting or the Board of Directors.

-PARAGRAPH 9 No committee or individual member of the Society is authorized to make any commitments concerning future actions of the Society, or to make expenditures on behalf of the Society or to make contracts or agreements involving payments by the Society without specific prior authorization by the Board of Directors.
+PARAGRAPH 8 No committee or individual member of the Society is authorized to make any commitments concerning future actions of the Society, or to make expenditures on behalf of the Society or to make contracts or agreements involving payments by the Society without specific prior written authorization by the Board of Directors.

 CHAPTER VI – APPLICATION - ADMISSIONS AND EXPULSIONS